apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mysql/configuration/configuration.md

    :::

-3. Search the status of the parameter reconfiguration.
+3. Search the status of the parameter configuration.

-   `Status.Progress` shows the overall status of the parameter reconfiguration and `Conditions` show the details.
+   `Status.Progress` shows the overall status of the parameter configuration and `Conditions` show the details.

    ```bash
    kbcli cluster describe-ops mysql-cluster-reconfiguring-z2wvn -n default